awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 1. Choose the namespace you want to restore to\.

 1. Confirm you want to restore from your snapshot\.
 Choose **restore**\.
-This action replaces all the databases in your Amazon Redshift Serverless instance with the data from your provisioned cluster\.
+This action replaces all the databases in serverless namespace with the data from your provisioned cluster\.

 ## Sharing a cluster snapshot<a name="snapshot-share"></a>